 A case in point is the DroneBase Insights platform.
 With it, drone data is analyzed by AI to generate insights based on years’ worth of aerial data.
 Reports and condition assessments are automated to help property managers with an end-to-end aerial inspection solution.

 Drones can also introduce an array of different sensors to HVAC inspections.
-Thermal sensors, for example, can help inspection crews spot anomalies on rooftops and even minor damage to HVAC units.
+Thermal imaging drone sensors, for example, can help inspection crews spot anomalies on rooftops and even minor damage to HVAC units.

 As drones, their payloads and the accompanying software continue to get smarter, it’s an exciting time to adopt the technology.
 By combining AI, drones and the latest in aerial imagery, facilities managers can work smarter, faster and safer than ever before.